Bow Valley Parkway Scenic Drive: A Local’s Guide

 Johnston Canyon Campground

-This beautiful, well treed campground with 132 campsites is conveniently located across the highway from one of the most popular attractions in the national park.
-The Johnston Canyon Creek (which is the river flowing through the famous canyon), finishes it’s journey to the Bow River through this campground.
+This beautiful, well-treed campground with 132 campsites is conveniently located across the highway from one of the most popular attractions in the national park.
+The Johnston Canyon Creek (which is the river flowing through the famous canyon), finishes its journey to the Bow River through this campground.

 Johnston Canyon Lodge and Bungalows

-We’ve added the Johnston Canyon Lodge to our list of the Best Cabins in Banff quite simply as it’s one of our favorite places to stay in the park.
+We’ve added the Johnston Canyon Lodge to our list of the Best Cabins in Banff quite simply as it’s one of our favourite places to stay in the national park.
 The opportunity to stay in a cozy cabin adjacent to one of the most beautiful natural attractions in Canada is just too good to pass up.

 Castle Mountain Campground